 Finally, using eq. (\ref{eq:sing_ft}), we obtain

 Gathering previous results we have

 For comparison let us remember the content of Kirchhoff reflectivity, eq. (\ref{eq:Kir_1_ref_final})

 Let us discuss what we have learned until now.
 From the propagation point of view, Born $c_0$ has been constrained here to be very close to Kirchhoff's $c_{inc}$ (we considered them as identical).
-According to considerations of \S \ref{sec:Kirr2_1_2}, Kirchhoff has a slight advantage over Born because Kirchhoff modelling may be more ``effective" (different modellings for events above and below strong reflectors\dots).
+According to considerations of \S \ref{sec:Kirr1_1bis} and Appendix \ref{app:Kirr1_1}, Kirchhoff has a slight advantage over Born because Kirchhoff modelling may be more ``effective" (the general form of the linearity approximation on reflectors allows different modellings for events above and below strong reflectors\dots).